transreductionist/proper_nouns/README.md

 # Find Name & IP Address in String

+- `pip install nltk`
+- `pip install wordnet`

+## Comment on Data Sets

+The project used several data sets that are listed in Appendix A & B. These sets were large and so have not been included in the repository, and they can be downloaded from the links provided.
+Other data sets were generated from Python scripts, and again have not been saved in the repository.

+The given test sentence, along with some other examples have been included in a text file in the Data directory.
+The second and third sentences are:

+- Caroline found out that the IP address 192.168.1.89/32 was a honey pot.
+- Alice found out that the IP address 192.168.1.89/32 was a honey pot.

+It is an interesting example, because the name Caroline is retrieved by the Named Entity Recognition solution, while the name Alice is not.
+This points to an underlying complexity to the problem.

 ## Bob found that 127.0.0.1 was bad and 123.4.5.6 was safe.

 ### Use Named Recognition Entity Tools for Names